-ABA512 ABA II: Advanced Behavior

-Change Procedures 3 credits
+ABA512 ABA II: Advanced Behavior Change Procedures 3 credits

-Learn to develop individualized behavior change programs in an advanced seminar.
+An advanced seminar on behavior change procedures.
 Study the factors that influence program development, including system and family variables, implementation of programs with treatment integrity, and the supervision and management of behavior change agents.
-Prerequisites: A grade of B- or higher in ABA510 and ABA511 and admission to the ABA or School Psychology graduate programs or permission of the program director.
+Prerequisite: ABA511.